Riddhiman2005/Riddhiman2005/README.md

 As I delve into the depths of my being, it may seem peculiar to describe myself using Physics concepts, but I delight in intertwining the realms of Physics and Mathematics into every aspect of my life.

-As I imagine myself as a quantum particle, I find myself in a state of superposition, akin to Schrödinger's Cat.
+As I imagine myself as a quantum particle, I find myself in a state of superposition, akin to **Schrödinger's Cat**.
 It's intriguing to think that until someone enters my room and observes me, my true state remains uncertain, existing as a combination of possibilities.

-In this quantum analogy, the probability of finding me engrossed in reading a Physics paper in my room is high, just as it is for me attending Physics sessions or engaging in coding/graphing.
+In this quantum analogy, the probability of finding me engrossed in reading a Physics paper in my room is high, just as it is for me **doing Physics stuffs** or **engaging in coding/graphing**.

 Mathematically, I can be described by a wave function